rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part2.md

 ### Typical WVD architecture with FSLogix Profile Containers

-Microsoft acquired FSLogix to provide, for any WVD-Licensed customer, the optimum Windows 10 multi-session experience.
-The following diagram and accompanying descriptions depict the flow of user logon in an environment by using FSLogix with the Profile Container feature, redirecting the profile to an Server Message Block (SMB) share on Azure NetApp&reg; files.
-By placing the contents of the user's profile in a remote VHD, user profiles can be mounted instantly regardless of their size, and the user doesn’t notice changes to their profile if they move between hosts when they log off and back on.
+Microsoft&reg; acquired FSLogix to provide, for any WVD-Licensed customer, the optimum Windows 10 multi-session experience.
+The following diagram and accompanying descriptions depict the flow of user logon in an environment by using FSLogix with the Profile Container feature, redirecting the profile to an Server Message Block (SMB) share on Azure&reg; NetApp&reg; files.
+By placing the contents of the user's profile in a remote virtual hard disk (VHD), user profiles can be mounted instantly regardless of their size, and the user doesn’t notice changes to their profile if they move between hosts when they log off and back on.

 ![]({% asset_path 2020-05-28-using-wvd-and-fslogix-part1-and-2/Picture4.png %})